Aiscargeauh/Flowerawaybot/README.md

 ## How to contribute (running code on host)
 1. Clone this repository
+2. Create your own branch: `git checkout -b my_branch_name`
-2. Set new environment variables in your operating system:
+3. Set new environment variables in your operating system:
     - `discord_token`
     - `twitter_access_token`
     - `twitter_access_token_secret`